sourcegraph/handbook/content/marketing/creating_blog_posts.md

 ## Adding images

 - Small images can be placed in the `website/static/blog` directory and have the url of `/blog/example-image.jpg` in your markdown.
-- Large images, GIFs, and other binary assets should be uploaded to the `sourcegraph-assets` Google Cloud Storage bucket with `gsutil cp local/path/to/myasset.png gs://sourcegraph-assets/`, with the image `src` being `https://sourcegraphstatic.com/myasset.png`.
+- Large images, GIFs, and other binary assets should be uploaded to the `sourcegraph-assets` Google Cloud Storage bucket.
+You can use the UI uploader at [https://console.cloud.google.com/storage/browser/sourcegraph-assets/blog](https://console.cloud.google.com/storage/browser/sourcegraph-assets/blog) or you can use the CLI with `gsutil cp local/path/to/myasset.png gs://sourcegraph-assets/`, with the image `src` being `https://sourcegraphstatic.com/myasset.png`.
 - Make images as small as possible (aim for less than 200Kb).
 - Images should be no larger than 1600px wide (if you want @2x retina quality) but often, this isn't needed and 800px is fine.
 - JPEG images should be compressed at no larger than 80% quality to reduce file size.
 - The [ImageOptim](https://github.com/ImageOptim/ImageOptim) app and CLI is great for significantly reducing the size of PNG files and JPEG files.